itemisCREATE/solidity-ide/docs/index.md

  (@FlorianAntony)

  Florian works as software engineer at itemis AG in Lünen, Germany.
-He is involved in developing the YAKINDU product family and has a strong interested in blockchain technology.
+He is involved in developing the YAKINDU product family and has a strong interest in blockchain technology.

  [Andreas Mülder](https://de.linkedin.com/in/andreasmuelder/de)
  (@andreasmuelder)